code-with-zeeshan/universal-translation-system/docs/REDIS_INTEGRATION.md

 - **Distributed Decoder Pool**: Decoders running in any region can register with the central Redis instance
 - **Consistent Rate Limiting**: Rate limits are enforced consistently across all coordinator instances
-- **Improved Reliability**: Automatic fallback to file-based storage if Redis is unavailable
+- **Improved Reliability**: Automatic fallback to file-based storage if Redis is unavailable, plus periodic Redis-to-disk mirroring
 - **Horizontal Scaling**: Multiple coordinator instances can share the same decoder pool
 - **Real-time Updates**: Changes to the decoder pool are immediately visible to all components